Duniry Foundation (Egan Family Charitable Foundation)

 - Higher education institutions (Providence College, Fairfield University)

-- Educational programs and scholarships
+- Educational programmes and scholarships

 Arts, Culture, and Libraries